+Each sublicense issued is good for the duration of the sub licensees' employment at The University of Alabama.
+Sub licensees who wish to suspend their sublicense may do so in writing with an explanation sent to the LSO.
 Any lasers not registered to a Laser Owner or Sublicensee will be secured by EHS until such time as someone registers it for use.

-- 2. User any employee or graduate student documented by the owner/sublicensee as having access to a laser or laser system. - 3.
-Student any individual that is not an employee or graduate student and is documented by the sublicensee as an onlooker or user of the laser or laser system during a supervised laboratory or class.
+- 2. User any employee or student documented by the owner/sublicensee as having operational access to a laser or laser system. - 3.
+Student any individual that is not an employee and is documented by the sublicensee as an onlooker or user of the laser or laser system during a supervised laboratory or class.
 This individual will not be allowed unsupervised access to any laser or laser beam.
 Student users may not align any laser or laser beam.
 Each student shall receive laser safety training prior to any lab or class utilizing the laser. - 4.
 Visitor any corporate researcher or visiting scholar working with, operating, or planning to work with a laser or laser system.
-Each visitor shall meet or exceed all of the requirements for a registered operator as outlined in this document. - 5.
-Transient personnel any individual who may enter a laboratory housing a laser or laser system but who will not have interaction with an operating laser or laser system is considered transient personnel. - 6.
-Inspection personnel any individual that enters a laboratory performing an inspection of the facility or the laser/laser system.
-The LSO, members of outside regulatory agencies, and representatives of EHS are included under this heading.
+Each visitor shall meet or exceed all of the requirements for a registered operator as outlined in this document. - Transient personnel any individual who may enter a laboratory housing a laser or laser system but who will not have interaction with an operating laser or laser system is considered transient personnel.
+Maintenance, housekeeping and others are included in this heading.

+Inspection personnel - any individual that enters a laboratory performing an inspection of the facility or the laser/laser system.
+The LSO and RSO members of outside regulatory agencies and representatives of EHS are included under this heading.